AIdeveloper-oz/AutonomousDriving/Finding Lane Lines - Notes.md

 Color selection is not reliable, since it is very sensitive to illumination variations.
 So the standard pipeline of Lane Line Detection is:
 **Grayscale --> Gaussian Blur --> Canny Edge Detection --> ROI --> Hough Transform Line Detection --> Fit Lines With Slope --> Adaptive Temporally Smooth**
+The fore stages should guarantee that all lines be detected, and the later stages should remove the noise as much as possibile.

 ###1.
 Canny Edge Detection using OpenCV function `Canny`